Dr. Katy Gonder

 Yannick Djouguela

-He is a native of Cameroon and possesses a master’s degree in environmental sciences, specializing in Environmental and Social Impact Assessment.
+He is an Environmental Scientist from Cameroon with a master’s degree in Environmental Sciences, specializing in Environmental and Social Impact Assessment.
 His professional focus centers on the meticulous biomonitoring of large and medium mammalian species, particularly Chimpanzees.
 Recognized as a distinguished Fellow of the American Society of Mammalogists, Yannick assumes the role of a Research Assistant at the esteemed Cameroon Biodiversity Protection Program (CBPP) and the prominent Cameroon Biodiversity Association (CAMBIO).
 Demonstrating an unwavering commitment to environmental stewardship, he adeptly coordinates comprehensive field research initiatives.
 He plays a pivotal role in safeguarding wildlife populations within the confines of the Mbam and Djerem National Park.

 Email | LinkedIn | Research Gate